drm-slac/bsas-sc/README.md

 /data/secondsPastEpoch  Dataset<T>: timestamp for each row
 /data/nanoseconds       Dataset<T>: timestamp for each row
 /data/pv000/            Group
-/data/pv000/min         Dataset<T>: data for the "min" column for pv000
+/data/pv000/MIN         Dataset<T>: data for the "MIN" column for pv000
 /data/pv000/...
 Dataset<T>: other data columns for pv000
 /data/...
 Groups for other signals
 ...